KIHIKOD/Data-Analysis-Dashboard/README.md

+# Coffee Orders Data Analysis Project
-# Data-Analysis-Dashboard
+# # Project Objective
-I developed a comprehensive project in Excel, creating an interactive dashboard and tables to analyze the data.
-This process involved several data stages, including data processing, data cleaning, and data visualization.
+This project aims to analyze coffee sales data to understand customer purchasing behavior, sales performance, and profitability across coffee, roast, and countries.
+The analysis provides insights into the top-selling products, key customer demographics, and revenue trends.